GuitarML/GuitarLSTM/README.md

 5. Requires float32 .wav files for training (as opposed to int16).

-## Future Work
+## Limitations and future work

+This implementation of the LSTM model uses a high amount of RAM to preprocess wav data.
+If you experience crashes due to limited memory, reduce the "input_size" parameter by using the "--input_size=" flag with train.py.
+The default setting is 150.
+Increasing this setting will improve training accuraccy, but size of the preprocessed wav data will increase as well.

+Adding a custom dataloader would reduce RAM usage at the cost of training speed, and will be a focus of future work.

-A real time implementation for use in a guitar plugin is currenty in work.
+A real-time implementation for use in a guitar plugin is currenty in work.
 This would theoretically perform much faster (less cpu usage) than the previous WaveNet model.
 If you want to use deep learning models through a real time guitar plugin,